Schmavery/reprocessing/README.md

 Draw.text(~font, ~body="Test!!!", ~pos=(10, 10), env);
 ```

+### Why is there no support for 3D drawing?
+The original goal for reprocessing was to make something extremely easy to use and build real (2d) games and experiences with in ReasonML.
+Processing's 2D API does an amazing job at making graphics approachable.
+It would be really neat to be able to extend this to 3D creations but I do tend to feel that the 3D API is significantly more complex in some ways.
+It adds several new concepts such as 3d shapes, texture/materials/lighting, and we'd need to extend several functions to optionally support a third dimension.
+It also doesn't let you avoid the matrix functions which can be counterintuitive and camera logic gets more involved.
+We may consider trying to add support in the future but it currently isn't on the roadmap.

 # Some Differences from Processing
 - For state management, we encourage the use of the `state` value that Reprocessing manages for the user.
 To use this, decide on a datatype representing the state and return the initial value from `setup`.
 This will be persisted behind the scenes and passed to every callback (such as `draw` and `mouseDown`).
 Each callback should return the new value of the state (or the old value if it doesn't change).